 So if you have inventory in an FBA warehouse in Kansas, you should be registering to pay sales tax there.

-Also, according to the Kansas Department of revenue, they started enforcing economic nexus for remote sellers who have no physical presence from October, 2019.
+Also, according to the Kansas Department of revenue, they started enforcing economic nexus for remote sellers who have no physical presence in October 2019.

 However, as they stipulated no minimum $ threshold on sales, the Kansas Attorney General determined the Kansas Department of Revenue lacks the authority to tax remote sales without providing safe harbor for small sellers.